TheLedAlchemist/N3/README.md

 ### Installation
 We recommend using [uv](https://docs.astral.sh/uv/) to manage python and install the package.

-Using uv, you can simply git clone the repository and run,
+Then, you can simply git clone the repository and run,

 ```bash
 uv pip install .